elves/elvish/README.md

 [![logo](https://elv.sh/assets/logo.svg)](https://elv.sh/)

-Elvish is a cross-platform shell, supporting Linux, BSDs and Windows.
-It features an expressive programming language, with features like namespacing and anonymous functions, and a fully programmable user interface with friendly defaults.
-It is suitable for both interactive use and scripting.

-... which is not 100% true yet.
-Elvish is already suitable for most daily interactive use, but it is neither complete nor stablized.
+Elvish is a friendly and expressive shell for Linux, BSDs, macOS and Windows.
+It is already suitable for most daily interactive use, but it is neither complete nor stablized.
 Contributions are more than welcome!

 This README documents the development aspect of Elvish.
-Other information is to be found on the [website](https://elv.sh).
+Announcements, guides and references can be found on the [website](https://elv.sh).

 [![Build Status on Travis](https://img.shields.io/travis/elves/elvish.svg?logo=travis&label=linux%20%26%20macOS)](https://travis-ci.org/elves/elvish)
 [![Build status on AppVeyor](https://img.shields.io/appveyor/ci/xiaq/elvish.svg?logo=appveyor&label=windows)](https://ci.appveyor.com/project/xiaq/elvish)